mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_poldev/general_system_alerts.md

 You can configure API Gateway to send alert messages to the Amazon Simple Notification Service (SNS).

 Amazon SNS is a managed push messaging service that you can used to send push notifications to mobile and smart devices connected to the Internet, as well as to other distributed services.
-For more details on Amazon SNS, go to <https://aws.amazon.com/sns/>.

 1. In the **Alerts** node, click **Add > Amazon SNS**.
 2. Enter a name for this alert destination.